 "The Pioneers" by Jim Hautman

-To view other neat pheasant prints see
+To view other neat pheasant prints see the

-the Pheasants Forever home page at:
+Pheasants Forever home page at:

-www.pheasantforever.org
+www.pheasantsforever.org

-Good wildlife habitat can be created on as little as 1⁄2 acre.
+Good wildlife habitat can be created on as little as 1/2 acre.
 An ideal arrangement has at least 5 rows, with the three middle rows being evergreen, and the two outer rows deciduous shrubs.
 Windbreaks planted east to west provide the best wildlife benefit.
 During winter months, sun shines directly on the southern rows.
 This allows birds and animals to "sun" themselves where the wind protection is often the greatest, thereby lowering their metabolism and putting less stress on them.
 Plant food-bearing shrubs in the outer rows.
-Good food-producing shrubs include Russian-olive, autumnolive, Nanking cherry, American plum, chokecherry, Siberian peashrub, golden currant, cotoneaster, western sand cherry, honeysuckle, skunkbush sumac, native mountain-ash, black hawthorn, and rose.
+Good food-producing shrubs include Nanking cherry, American plum, chokecherry, Siberian peashrub, currants, cotoneaster, western sand cherry, oakleaf sumac, native mountain-ash, black hawthorn, and rose.
 Good evergreens are types that don't grow too tall, but stay dense and bushy.
 Fine choices include Rocky Mountain juniper, Austrian pine, and blue spruce.

-Region of Idaho Recommended Shrubs Recommended Evergreens Northern Siberian peashrub, rugosa rose, western sand cherry, autumn-olive, American plum, Nanking cherry, serviceberry, cotoneaster, black hawthorn, ninebark, and golden currant Rocky Mountain juniper, blue spruce, and Austrian pine Southwestern Siberian peashrub, American plum, rugosa rose, skunkbush, autumn-olive Russian-olive, chokecherry, serviceberry, cotoneaster, and golden currant Rocky Mountain juniper, Austrian pine, Scotch pine, and blue spruce Southeastern Siberian peashrub, chokecherry, American plum, skunkbush, Nanking cherry, rugosa rose, serviceberry, cotoneaster, and golden currant Rocky Mountain juniper, blue spruce, Austrian pine, Scotch pine, and Norway spruce
+Region of Idaho Recommended Shrubs Recommended Evergreens Northern Siberian peashrub, rugosa and Wood's rose, western sand cherry, snowberry American plum, Nanking cherry, serviceberry, cotoneaster, black hawthorn, ninebark, golden and red-flowering currant, and Rocky Mountain maple Rocky Mountain juniper, blue spruce, and Austrian pine Southwestern Siberian peashrub, American plum, rugosa and Wood's rose, oakleaf sumac, chokecherry, snowberry, serviceberry cotoneaster, and golden currant Rocky Mountain juniper, Austrian pine, Scotch pine, and blue spruce Southeastern Siberian peashrub, chokecherry, American plum, oakleaf sumac, Nanking cherry, rugosa and Wood's rose, serviceberry, cotoneaster, snowberry, and golden currant Rocky Mountain juniper, blue spruce, Austrian pine, Scotch pine, and Norway spruce

-Planning Your Windbreak Prevailing Winds 00000000000000 .001 50'tail Prevailing Winds Your windbreak will be a long-term investment.
+Planning Your Windbreak Prevailing Winds 50'tail Your windbreak will be a long-term investment.
 Careful planning at the beginning will give maximum protection, satisfaction, and will reduce the need for more work later.
 Decide where the windbreak would help the most.
 Windbreaks often look better if they follow natural contours, but remember that locating the windbreak at right angles to the prevailing wind is most effective.
 The outermost row of the windbreak should be at least 150 feet from the home or feedlot.
-This allows room for snow to drift.
-Plan to extend the windbreak 50 to 100 feet beyond the boundaries of the home or feedlot to prevent 50'tall wind from whipping around the windbreak and into your protected area.
+This 100 allows room for snow to drift.
+Plan to extend the windbreak 50 to 100 feet beyond the boundaries of the home or feedlot to prevent 50'tail wind from whipping around the windbreak and into your protected area.
 Allow room for the trees to grow and for cultivating equipment.
-Provide fencing, if necessary, to keep livestock out of your windbreak. hen open wind, velocity is 35 mph Nind currents are broken and lifted Toe of snowdrift will be about here under seven conditions 100 100'
+Provide fencing, if necessary, to keep livestock out of your windbreak. hen open wind, velocity is 35 mph wind currents are broken and lifted Toe of snowdrift will be about here under severe conditions 100 100'